MrCodeGuru/webpack-starter/README.md

 # Webpack Starter
-This is a basic webpack setup with CSS and HTML template support, this template file is located at `src/templates/welcome.html`.
+This is a basic webpack setup with CSS and HTML template support, the default template file is located at `src/templates/welcome.html`.

 ## Getting Started